-If you own foreign assets, then you have certain US income tax filing rules that you must follow if the account balance in the account exceeds $10,000 (for instance the FinCen Form 114).
+The IRS offshore voluntary disclosure program may be of a interest to your if you own foreign assets, because you have certain US income tax filing rules that you must follow if the account balance in the account exceeds $10,000 (for instance the FinCen Form 114).
 The IRS filing requirement for foreign assets require that you disclose substantial foreign assets, and almost always include the income from the foreign asset in your US tax return.
 Once the account balance is over $10,000 USD, than you also need to review the rules and see if you need to file any other tax forms, such as the Form 8938 as part of your Form 1040 series tax return.

 These rules are complex, so there are many taxpayer’s that never knew about these tax filing requirements, since they were not informed by the banks that held the asset, or their accountants.
 For these people, the IRS has a program that is helpful since it allows you to get back into compliance, avoid the penalties for late filing, and pay the correct taxes owed.
 The program is generally known as the IRS Streamlined Offshore Voluntary Disclosure Program (OVDP).
 It has one set of rules if you are a US resident, and another set of rules if you are not a tax resident of the United States.
 Filing under theses program has many complexities, so your submission has to be well thought out to get the maximum benefit.
 To complete the submission under this program, you need to disclose the last six years of balances of assets you owed overseas, and the last three years of income earned by filing a Form 1040X and FinCen 114.
 In general, the reduced penalty under this program is 5% of the asset balance, plus the taxes owed plus interest, for US residents, and a lessor penalty if you are a nonresident taxpayer.